9 powerful ways of teaching growth mindset in the classroom, including the power of YET, learning from mistakes, and ways of facing challenges.

 6. Provide group learning opportunities.

-Children learn by cooperating in groups that their efforts and participation results in the success of a group.
-Their sense of responsibility for their group’s performance will spur them on to try hard.
-As a result, they will feel a sense of success upon completion of the activity, building confidence that spreads into other activities.
+Children learn by cooperating in groups, and their efforts and participation result in the group’s success.
+Their sense of responsibility for their group’s performance spurs them to try hard.
+As a result, they feel a sense of success upon completing the activity, building confidence that spreads into other activities.

 7. Celebrate Successes and Minimize Failures.